SolarCS/feathers-hook-breaker/README.md

 ## Using the Breaker

 To save yourself some headaches later, make sure to follow the instructions carefully.
+Or don't.
+I'm not a cop.

 ### Setup